Polariton dynamics in strongly interacting quantum many-body systems: Regimes of light propagation

-Finally, both the decay and the energy shift of the impurity start to decrease for even stronger light coupling and the ideal gas EIT spectrum governed by the non-interacting polariton emerges.

-To illustrate this subtle non-monotonic behaviour in more detail, we plot in Fig.~\ref{Fig3b} the polaron energy $E_P=E^{(P)}_{\mathbf 0}$ and its decay rate $\Gamma_P$ at unitarity $1/k_na=0$ as a function of $\Omega/\Gamma_{ee}$ in units of the polaron energy $E_P(\Omega=0)$ in the absence of light.
+To illustrate this in more detail, we plot in Fig.~\ref{FigGamma}(b) the polaron energy $E_P$ and its decay rate $\Gamma_P$ at unitarity $1/k_na=0$ as a function of $\Omega/\Gamma_{ee}$, in units of the polaron energy $E_P(\Omega=0)$ in the absence of light.
 The damping initially increases as $\Omega^2$ in agreement with the analysis above, and it is much smaller than the energy shift for $\Omega/\Gamma_{ee}\ll 1$ so that the polaron-polariton is well-defined.
-For intermediate values $0.3\lesssim\Omega/\Gamma_{ee}\lesssim 1$, the damping is substantial and the energy significantly shifted away from the polaron energy in the absence of light.
-In this region, light propagation is carried by a damped quasiparticle consisting of a complicated mixture of light and atoms.
-Finally, the non-monotonic behaviour of the damping together with the steady decrease in the energy shift eventually makes both small for large $\Omega/\Gamma_{ee}$, so that the non-interacting dark state polariton emerges.
+For intermediate values $0.3\lesssim\Omega/\Gamma_{ee}\lesssim 1$ however, the damping is of the same order as the energy, which is significantly shifted away from the polaron energy in the absence of light.
+In this region, the quantum state is a complex mixture of light and photons with no well-defined quasiparticle resulting in significant decay.
+Finally, both the energy shift and the damping become small for larger values of $\Omega/\Gamma_{ee}$, so that the non-interacting dark-state polariton emerges.

-\emph{Concluding remarks.--} We developed a non-perturbative theory for light propagating in a BEC in the presence of strong interactions, and demonstrated that the interplay of many-body correlations with light coupling leads to several interesting effects.
-Our theory can easily be generalised to include other many-body effects such as quantum fluctuations of the BEC and interactions between the excited state and the BEC.
-In addition to opening up new approaches to optically probing and controlling nonequilibrium polaron dynamics, the developed framework is applicable to other physical systems~\cite{Kasprzak2006,Takemura2014,Sidler2016} and will enable future explorations beyond the present scenario, such as strong few-photon nonlinearities, generated by polaron-polaron interactions~\cite{Camacho2018b}.